cerb/cerb.github.io/_packages/dropbox-bot.md

 <img src="{{page.social_image_url}}" class="screenshot">
 </div>

-# Configure the Dropbox plugin
+# Configure the Dropbox service

-If you haven't already, follow [these instructions](/guides/integrations/dropbox/configure-plugin/) to install and configure the Dropbox plugin, and add your first connected account.
+If you haven't already, follow [these instructions](/guides/integrations/dropbox/) to configure the Dropbox service and add your first connected account.

 # Import the package